docrostov/kol-ts-starter/README.md

 __.vscode__

-The files within this folder tell the [Visual Studio Code](https://code.visualstudio.com/) editor to automatically run eslint and prettier when saving files.
+The files within this folder tell the [Visual Studio Code](https://code.visualstudio.com/) editor to automatically run ESLint and Prettier when saving files.
 If you aren't using this editor, then they don't do anything.